The Muscovy duck is an unmistakable sight with its bright red caruncles.

 Muscovy Duck Appearance

 The Muscovy is a large duck and can have a wingspan of up to 64 inches.
-It is also a heavy breed and can weigh up to 15lbs; although the girls are slightly lighter at 6-7lbs.
+It is also a heavy breed and can weigh up to 15lbs, although the girls are slightly lighter at 6-7lbs.

 It has a broad, long body (males around 30 inches) and a wide, flat tail.
-Colors are usually black and white but there can be many variations: blue, black, chocolate, pied (white with any color), green, white, lavender, bronze, barred and rippled.
+Colors are usually black and white, but there can be many variations: blue, black, chocolate, pied (white with any color), green, white, lavender, bronze, barred, and rippled.

 The caruncles are larger and more colorful on the male.
 The mature male will have a large dark red/blackish knob at the base of his bill.

 Eyes are a yellow/brown color.
 The eyes have a nictitating membrane that allows them to see underwater.
-The bill is flat and can be yellow, pink, black or any combination.
+The bill is flat and can be yellow, pink, black, or any combination.
 It can also have pink ‘spots’ on it.

 The webbed feet are unusual in that they have long claws.

-These claws allow them to perch up in trees – hence the name “greater wood duck”.
+These claws allow them to perch up in trees – hence the name “greater wood duck.”
 The feet and legs are black in color.

 What Makes the Ideal Muscovy Duck Habitat and Diet?

-Muscovies love a habitat of dense vegetation, large old trees and water of course!
-Wetlands, riparian areas or even the local golf course pond will attract them as long as there is some dense vegetation to hide in.
+Muscovies love a habitat of dense vegetation, large old trees, and water, of course!
+Wetlands, riparian areas, or even the local golf course pond will attract them as long as there is some dense vegetation to hide in.

-In fact, a Canadian study of fly control methods found that Muscovy’s ate about 30 times the amount of the various fly traps, papers and other methods tested!
+In fact, a Canadian study of fly control methods found that Muscovy’s ate about 30 times the amount of the various fly traps, papers, and other methods tested!

-Feed wise, if you are raising them from ducklings, they should be given 28% gamebird starter which should be freely available.
+Feed wise; if you are raising them from ducklings, they should be given a 28% gamebird starter which should be freely available.

-Muscovy Duck Eggs, Nests and Mating
+Muscovy Duck Eggs, Nests, and Mating

 The Muscovy lays 60-120 large white eggs per year (a low number for ducks).

-Males reach sexual maturity in 29 weeks and the female matures in 28 weeks.
+Males reach sexual maturity in 29 weeks, and the female matures in 28 weeks.
 The mating season of the Muscovy can last from August to May.
-This can vary by climate and the females can have three to four broods per year as long as she has sufficient protein in her diet.
+This can vary by climate, and the females can have three to four broods per year as long as she has sufficient protein in her diet.

 There really isn’t any courtship ritual except for lots of tail wagging and erecting the head crest.
 Males have been known to fight each other for mating opportunities with the females.

-They are polygamous although a male may help with guarding the nest and ducklings.
+They are polygamous, although a male may help with guarding the nest and ducklings.

-The female will set her nest in a large cavity in a tree or in a suitably secure ready-made nest box off the ground or an elevated duck house; they do not like ground sitting duck houses.
+The female will set her nest in a large cavity in a tree or a suitably secure ready-made nest box off the ground or an elevated duck house; they do not like ground sitting duck houses.

-Some folks keep them in with their chickens since Muscovies are not as mucky as a regular duck and the arrangement seems to work well enough.
+Some folks keep them in with their chickens since Muscovies are not as mucky as a regular duck, and the arrangement seems to work well enough.